Paths that Led Us to Unitarian Universalism, UU - spirit

 Unitarian Universalist Fellowship Sunday Service

-Unitarian Universalism is a liberal faith inviting its community to gather around a set of harmonizing values and principles for living.
-Our UU Fellowship welcomes people of all ages, races, religions, sexual orientation, and gender identity.
-Belief in a divinity is not the central issue around which we gather for worship and generous action.
-Rather, we come together with a belief in community, love, compassion, social justice, reverence for nature, and the spirituality of music, all within the interconnected web of existence.
+Unitarian Universalism is a liberal faith centered on shared values for living.
+Our UU Fellowship welcomes people of all ages, races, religions, sexual orientations, and gender identities.
+We gather not around a belief in divinity, but around community, love, compassion, social justice, reverence for nature, and the spirituality of music within the interconnected web of existence.

 To participate in our online Sunday Service, visit www.uufsma.org and click on the Zoom Service button on the home page.
 If requested, enter password: 294513.
-Sign-in from anywhere Sunday mornings between 10:15-10:25 am CST.
+Sign in from anywhere on Sunday mornings between 10:15-10:25 a.m.
+CST.
 Enjoy previous services at https://www.youtube.com/UUFSMA.

 Send your event information to / Envía información sobre tu evento a: